2020 Festival Information

 *All information subject to change--please check the website regularly for up-to-date information!

-Early Childhood Education: Students ages 0-4 are scheduled for 2 hours of classes including the Early Childhood Education Class and watching the performing ensemble concert.
+Early Childhood Education: Students ages 0-4 are scheduled for 2 hours of classes between 10am-12pm including the Early Childhood Education Class and watching the performing ensemble concert.

-Pre-Twinkle: Students are scheduled for 3 hours of classes including group class, Eurythmics, and watching the performing ensemble concert.
+Pre-Twinkle: Students are scheduled for 3 hours of classes between 9am-12pm including group class, Eurhythmics, and watching the performing ensemble concert.

-Full Day Sunday Festival: (Books 1 and higher) The schedule varies slightly whether you are a string player or a pianist.
-(Please see the piano information page if applicable.)
-It consists of group classes, enrichment classes, a Musical History Tour, and a concert by a performing ensemble, and much more.
+Full-Day Sunday Festival: (Books 1 and higher) The schedule varies slightly depending on your instrument.
+It consists of group classes, enrichment classes, a concert by a performing ensemble, and much more.
 Class assignments are based on age and level.
-Students are scheduled for 5 hours of classes from 9am - 3pm with a break for lunch from 12-1pm.
-The festival culminates with Piano Recitals, The Chamber Orchestra Performance, and a String "Play-In" at the end of the day between 3-4pm.
+Students are scheduled for 5 hours of classes from 9am - 3pm with a break for lunch from 12:00-1:00 pm.

-String students Books 4 and higher will be invited to participate in a chamber orchestra as part of their festival music experience.
-Rehearsals will take place on Saturday and Sunday.
+String students in Books 4 and higher will be invited to participate in a chamber orchestra as part of their festival music experience.
+Rehearsals will take place on Saturday (3:45-4:45pm *optional*) and Sunday (11am-noon *mandatory*).

-During a one hour masterclass, students take turns performing for a master teacher and receive feedback in front of their peers.
-Masterclasses take place on Saturday and/or Sunday depending upon your instrument.
-Book 1-students are assigned to groups of 4 and receive 15 minutes of instruction, Book 2-3 students are assigned to groups of 3 and receive 20 minutes of instruction, and Book 4 and older students are scheduled with 2 students per class and receive 30 minutes of instruction.
-Students and parents are expected to stay the entire masterclass hour.
+During a 55-minute masterclass, students take turns performing for a master teacher and receive feedback in front of their peers.
+Masterclasses will take place hourly on Saturday between 12pm-6pm.
+Sunday schedules will not include a masterclass.
+Therefore, if you want a masterclass, please sign up for one on Saturday.
+Book 1-students are assigned to groups of 4 and receive 13-14 minutes of instruction, Book 2-3 students are assigned to groups of 3 and receive 18-19 minutes of instruction, and Book 4 and older students are scheduled with 2 students per class and receive 27-28 minutes of instruction.
+Students and parents are expected to stay for the entire masterclass.

 In Suzuki group classes, students review common repertoire by joining in fun activities with their peers.